Pfizer loses UK patent case over use of Lyrica drug in pain

 While the original patent on pregabalin expired last year, Pfizer was awarded a secondary patent covering pain, valid until July 2017, and the U.S. drugmaker had been fighting to protect this lucrative section of the market.

-The expiry of the basic patent allowed generic drugmakers including Actavis, now renamed Allergan, to launch cut-price versions of the medicine, which carried a so-called "skinny label" limiting their use to epilepsy and general anxiety disorder.
+The expiry of the basic patent allowed generic drugmakers including Actavis, now renamed Allergan (AGN.N), to launch cut-price versions of the medicine, which carried a so-called "skinny label" limiting their use to epilepsy and general anxiety disorder.

 But Pfizer still sued, arguing it was inevitable that the copycat versions would be dispensed for pain as well as non-pain conditions.